-Now that we have established a bijection between UEC-representatives and DAG-reductions, we can translate the moves for traversing UEC-representatives developed in Sections~\ref{sec:grobner} and~\ref{sec: traversing} to moves on DAG-reductions.
-This will allow for a more efficient implementation of search algorithms based on these moves, such as that presented in Section~\ref{sec:grues:-markov-chain}.
+Now that we have established a bijection between UEC-representatives and DAG-reductions, we translate the moves for traversing UEC-representatives developed in Sections~\ref{sec:grobner} and~\ref{sec: traversing} to moves on DAG-reductions.
+This allows for a more efficient implementation of search algorithms based on these moves, presented in Section~\ref{sec:grues:-markov-chain}.